-Pulse Policy Secure integrates with the Profiler to provide visibility and control of endpoint devices.
-This document focuses on features of the Profiler in a network with an existing Policy Secure deployment already configured with the basic elements required to provide network access, including authentication servers, sign-in policies, roles, realms, and SNMP-based enforcement or RADIUS attributes policies for enforcement based on 802.1X / MAC authentication.
-Please refer to the PPS Administration Guide for details.
+Pulse Policy Secure(PPS) integrates with the Profiler to provide visibility and control of endpoint devices.
+This document focuses on features of the Profiler in a network with an existing Policy Secure deployment already configured with the basic elements required to provide network access, including authentication servers, signin policies, roles, realms, and SNMP-based enforcement or RADIUS attributes policies for enforcement based on 802.1X / MAC authentication.
+Refer to the Pulse Policy Secure Administrator Guide for details.